CodeReviewDAO/dxd_codereview/Reviews/174 - Ultimate Division - decentralised game with true ownership/2 - Tactical gameplay, NFT marketplace, weekly competition and ranked divisions/README.md

 ## Overall Conclusion on Documentation

-_Summarize your review of the documentation in this project, including code, usage and examples_
+Both the code documentation and the project documentation for the project is sufficiently prepared for this milestone.

 # Open Source Practices